• Skip to primary navigation

 Visiting with children

-Your children are sure to love wandering around the reconstructed house!
+Your kids will love wandering around the reconstructed house!
 They’ll particularly enjoy handling certain objects and dipping into the bowl of sweets available to visitors.
-However, the density of the texts and the complexity of the themes can be complex for young visitors.
-You’ll need to accompany them as they explore the museum.
+However, the density of the texts and the complexity of the themes can be complex for young audiences.
+We’ll need to accompany them as they discover the museum.

 Museum of Red History, Dubrovnik - Visiting with children